Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 }
 ```

-Then insert the given head and body fragments in the corresponding sections in a HTML document and return the page.
+Then insert the head and body fragments received in the corresponding sections in a HTML document and return the page.

 #### Hello Page Route : `/hello/:name/`

-The hello page, is going to be rendered client side.\
+The hello page is going to be rendered client side.\
 We can get the app shell by sending this request :
 ```
 GET http://localhost:3000/martin-music/